rbacyln/ai-sentiment/README.md

 ![Gradio](https://img.shields.io/badge/Gradio-Demo-orange)

 ## 📌 Project Overview
 This project implements a **Deep Learning-based Sentiment Analysis** model.
-Unlike traditional statistical methods (like TF-IDF or Naive Bayes), this project utilizes a **Transformer architecture (RoBERTa)** to understand the context and nuance of the text, including slang and emojis.
+This project utilizes a **Transformer architecture (RoBERTa)** to understand the context and nuance of the text, including slang and emojis.

 The model is deployed with an interactive web interface using **Gradio**.